gurkandyilmaz/courses-and-tutorials/README.md

 # mit6001-6002
-This repository contains the solutions to the problem sets of the introductory computer science courses from MIT.
+This repository contains the solutions to the problem sets of the "**Introduction to Computer Science and Programming in Python**" from MIT.